NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Building Construction: Unit Multiplier**

 The number of similar dwelling units.
 EnergyPlus simulation results will be multiplied this value.
-If not provided, defaults to 1.

 - **Name:** ``unit_multiplier``
 - **Type:** ``Integer``